-In the second last decade of last century, Jatinga was a hot tourist destination, but the number declined as insurgency gripped the hill district in late eighties.Now the militant groups have entered into a ceasefire and Jatinga is again becoming a favorite tourist destination.
+In the second last decade of last century, Jatinga was a hot tourist destination, but the number declined as insurgency gripped the hill district in the late eighties.Now the militant groups have entered into a ceasefire and Jatinga is again becoming a favorite tourist destination.

 The journey is incomplete without watching the traditional tribal dances.